a-synchronous/rubico.land/articles/a-synchronous-functional-programming-data-types.md

 ### Symbol

-The symbol primitive data type represents unique and [immutable](https://developer.mozilla.org/en-US/docs/Glossary/Immutable) values, and are primarily used as identifiers for object properties.
+The symbol primitive data type represents unique and [immutable](https://developer.mozilla.org/en-US/docs/Glossary/Immutable) values, and is primarily used as identifiers for object properties.

 ```javascript
 const mySymbol1 = Symbol('description')